Divide-By-0/blog/content/posts/travel.md

     - **Kojima Studio tour**: Haven't been here yet, but the guy that made Death Stranding has [a cool office](https://www.youtube.com/watch?v=txC5uq7U1eI).
     - **Pachinko Parlor**: Super intense gambling phenomenon in Japan.
 Went briefly and got overwhelmed in 15 minutes, but it's interesting to see at least once.
     - **Shimokitazawa**: Haven't been yet, reportedly good thrift shopping district.
-    - **Maid Cafe**: Some of them (we went to maidreamin) have more unique gimmicks like dancing.
+    - **Maid Cafe**: Some of them (we went to maidreamin) have more unique gimmicks like dancing and singing too.
 - Egypt
   - Overall, my trip was pretty lacking: there wasn't a ton of super fun or unique stuff beyond the Pyramids.
   - Food/Experiences
     - **This Specific Luxor Airbnb**: This [Airbnb I stayed in](https://www.airbnb.com/rooms/53538538) had incredible homemade food, the best food I had in Egypt.
 The Airbnb was designed from sandstone by a French designer as well, and came with a cat!
 With plugin mosquito repellent, it was a great local stay.
 - Other International
   - Experiences
-    - **Phillipines International Pyromusical Competition**: Every year, there's a massive series of musically choreographed fireworks shows here, where all the big companies come and show off.
+    - **Phillipines: International Pyromusical Competition**: Every year, there's a massive series of musically choreographed fireworks shows here, where all the big companies come and show off.
-    - **French Red Wine Slides**: Somewhere in Paris they claim to have humans ride down these mid-party...
+    - **France: French Red Wine Slides**: Somewhere in Paris they claim to have humans ride down these mid-party...
     - **Portugal: Waking Life**: Burning Man style music [festival](https://linktr.ee/wakinglife) in Portugal.
 No cameras, psychadelic vibe, near a lake.
+    - **India: Bunkd Hostel Anjuna**: Hippie hostel recommended to me by a friend.
 - Anywhere
   - Experiences
     - **Sensory Deprivation Tanks**: Haven't tried one yet, but looks fun as long as you have constant oversight/some type of safe word/short hair or very well tied long hair.